ellennkim/ellennkim/README.md

 <br>

 Welcome to my GitHub Page!
-I'm an undergraduate student at Northwestern studying CS & Neuroscience with interests in full-stack development and AI/ML applications.
+I'm an undergraduate student at Northwestern studying CS & Neuroscience.

-I'm currently working on a variety of personal projects that blend my passions for thoughtful design and optimized technology, so feel free to take a look around my page! ✧

 <!--
 **ellennkim/ellennkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.